Policies & Terms of Service

 Full payment is required to complete registration.
 Online payments can be made online following the instructions HERE.

-Registrations for group classes are non-refundable and non-transferable.
-We appreciate your understanding that once you have submitted payment and reserved a spot in class, we agree to hold this spot for you, in which case it is made unavailable to other dog/handler teams.
+Registrations for group classes and private sessions/packages are non-refundable and non-transferable.
+We appreciate your understanding that once you have submitted payment and reserved a spot in class or a time on our calendar, we agree to hold this spot for you, in which case it is made unavailable to other dog/handler teams.

 Heavenly Hounds Dog Training reserves the right to change pricing structure on any and all curriculums without obligation to refund existing registrants of those classes.